toptal/picasso/docs/decisions/04-visual-tests-strategy.md

 - supporting two different plugins (Storybook and Happo) brings additional complexity and maintenance effort

 Considering this move, we will gain:
-- control which visual tests we add
+- control over which visual tests we add
 - better control over component state
 - a more transparent way on seeing what is tested and what is not covered with visual tests